balfiere/quartz/content/building a web page with json data using 11ty.md

 }
 ```

-`articles` is the "key", the name we will call in our function in order to access the data it stores. the data is stored in an [array](https://www.w3schools.com/js/js_json_arrays.asp) of arrays, denoted by the square brackets. you could use [objects](https://www.w3schools.com/js/js_json_objects.asp) if you prefer to name each individual value, but i think it's easier to write out the values in the same order instead of remembering to write out the key each time, and keeps the json file less cluttered.
+`articles` is the "key", the name we will call in our function in order to access the data it stores. the data is stored in an [array](https://www.w3schools.com/js/js_json_arrays.asp) of arrays, denoted by the square brackets. you could use [objects](https://www.w3schools.com/js/js_json_objects.asp) if you prefer to name each individual value, but i think it's easier to write out the values in the same order instead of remembering to write out the key each time. it also keeps the json file less cluttered and easier to read and edit.

 ## the template file